 Step 1- Calculate the Raw Material Cost

-First, figure out how much each raw item will cost.
+First, figure out how much each raw item will cost, including total manufacturing cost direct materials by considering inventory changes in your supply chain.
 You can use the following formula to find this:

 Let’s get an example to simplify how it works.